Chropyně: History

 The first written mention of Chropyně is from 1261, when the settlement was donated to the newly established monastery in Vizovice.
-During the rule of Lords of Ludanice in the 15th century, a set of fishponds was built here and Chropyně became the centre of a small estate.
+During the rule of the Lords of Ludanice in the 15th century, a set of fishponds was built here and Chropyně became the centre of a small estate.
 The fish farming brought economic prosperity to Chropyně and in 1535, it was promoted to a market town by King Ferdinand I.

 In 1615–1617, Chropyně was owned by Cardinal Franz von Dietrichstein.
 From 1617 until the establishment of an independent municipality in 1848, it was a property of Olomouc bishopric.
 In the 19th century, many large fires damaged Chropyně.

 A small spa for treatment of musculoskeletal disorders and diseases associated with high blood pressure was founded here in 1950.
 In 1970, Chropyně was promoted to a town.
 The town was damaged by the 1997 Central European flood and the spa was completely destroyed.